 On average we aim to recruit one new member every year from our two pupils.
 In some years, we may recruit more than one candidate; in others, we may decide not to recruit.

-Generally, we decide in July each year whether we wish to recruit at the end of the pupillage year.
-Any pupil who is clearly of a sufficiently high standard will be offered a tenancy.
+We usually decide in July each year whether we wish to recruit at the end of the pupillage year.
+If we do decide to recruit, then generally any pupil who has demonstrated that they are clearly of a sufficiently high standard in each of the above areas will be offered a tenancy.
 If we decide that we have a need to recruit, but do not have a pupil who is clearly of a sufficiently high standard, then we will advertise the tenancy, and appraise our existing pupils against external candidates.
 The decision will normally be made and communicated by the end of July.
 Sometimes, however, we postpone the decision until the following autumn in order to see more of our internal candidates before offering a seat.

 If you are taken on, our experience for many years has been that new recruits are fully employed doing their own work (as opposed to devilling) from shortly after the time they become full members of chambers.